First-Time Setup

 | Schedule | Work should run later or repeat. |

-| Channels | A team should create or monitor work from Slack, Telegram, GitHub, or webhooks. |
+| Channels | A team should create, monitor, or report work through Slack, Telegram, Discord, Email, GitHub, outbound targets, or webhooks. |

 | Automation | You want scheduled runs, task chains, or structured multi-agent workflows. |